Home GM 2.7L L3B Turbo Engine

 GM 2.7L L3B Info

-The GM L3B engine is the all-new 2.7-liter four-cylinder turbocharged gasoline engine debuted in the 2019 Chevrolet Silverado 1500 and 2019 GMC Sierra 1500.
+The GM L3B engine is the all-new 2.7-liter four-cylinder turbocharged gasoline engine that debuted in the 2019 Chevrolet Silverado 1500 and 2019 GMC Sierra 1500.
 This engine was designed specifically for use in full-size pickup trucks, and by the way, it is the first 4-cylinder ever used for GM's full-size pickups.
-The L3B engine is produced in the USA at Spring Hill Manufacturing, General Motors factory in Spring Hill, Tennessee.
+The L3B engine is produced in the USA at Spring Hill Manufacturing, a General Motors factory in Spring Hill, Tennessee.

 GM 2.7 Turbo L3B Engine Overview

 The 2.7 Turbo L3B has a deep-skirt, liberally ribbed die-cast aluminum (380 T5) cylinder block with iron liners.
-It features a long piston stroke of 4.01 inches (102 mm) that provides the strong low-end torque but on the other hand, this increased vibrations.
+It features a long piston stroke of 4.01 inches (102 mm) that provides strong low-end torque, but on the other hand, this increases vibrations.
 To bring smoothness back, the engine block was equipped with a dual balance shaft mechanism.
 The engine block also has a forged steel crankshaft with hardened journals and tri-metal bearings.
 The crankshaft is offset from the cylinder bore centerline.
-Offset position reduces friction from piston side-loading.
+The offset position reduces friction from piston side-loading.
 Pistons themselves are lightweight aluminum with fully machined crowns and cast iron ring carriers.
 Pistons are additionally cooled by oil spray squirters.
 The engine is equipped with a continuously variable-output oil pump.
 The oil pump, together with balance shafts, is supported by a bolt-on aluminum lower crankcase extension.
 The bottom side is sealed by a nylon-reinforced plastic oil pan.

 On top of the engine block, there is an aluminum alloy (356 T5) 16-valve cylinder head with high-tumble combustion chambers and dual-overhead camshafts.
 The cylinder head uses copper-alloy exhaust valve guides for exhaust valves to improve heat transfer and valve cooling.
-The intake and exhaust camshafts are driven by an 8 mm roller timing chain.
+The intake and exhaust camshafts are driven by an 8-mm roller timing chain.
 The 2.7L L3B valvetrain features GM's Sliding Cam Valve Lift System (SCS), which has three distinct operating modes: High Lift, Low Lift, and AFM (Active Fuel Management) mode.
-During High Lift mode, all cylinders are active, and all valves open to their maximum lift.
-Low Lift mode (3 mm less) reduces the duration of the intake valve opening to help save fuel under medium load conditions.
+During High Lift mode, all cylinders are active, and all valves are open to their maximum lift.
+Low Lift Mode (3 mm less) reduces the duration of the intake valve opening to help save fuel under medium load conditions.
 In AFM mode, cylinders 2 and 3 are deactivated, reducing fuel consumption in light load conditions.
 Moreover, the intake and exhaust sides also come with continuously variable valve timing management.

 The L3B engine features a high-pressure direct fuel injection system.
-The high-pressure fuel pump delivers up to 3000 psi (20 MPa) of fuel pressure for side-mounted direct injectors that able to provide up to three injection events per combustion cycle.
-The direct injection works together with a high-energy coil-on-plug electronically controlled ignition system - Spark Ignited Direct Injection (SIDI).
+The high-pressure fuel pump delivers up to 3000 psi (20 MPa) of fuel pressure for side-mounted direct injectors that are able to provide up to three injection events per combustion cycle.
+The direct injection works together with a high-energy coil-on-plug electronically controlled ignition system called Spark Ignited Direct Injection (SIDI).
 Like most modern turbocharged engines, the 2.7 L3B utilizes a cylinder head design with an integrated and water-cooled exhaust manifold to shorten the engine warm-up period (for passing emissions tests) and prolong the turbocharger life, keeping it "cool" during high loads.
 The engine uses the latest BorgWarner's single dual-volute turbocharger that delivers 22 psi (1.5 bar) of max boost.
 This turbocharger uses an electrically actuated wastegate.
 The pressurized air goes through an air-to-air intercooler that lowers its temperature by about 130 degrees F (74 C).
 One more unique feature of this new engine is GM's active thermal management cooling system.
-This system consists of ECM controlled electric water pump and a 3-way rotary valve.
-An electric water pump supplies coolant flow to heat the passenger compartment, to cool the engine and transmission.
+This system consists of an ECM-controlled electric water pump and a 3-way rotary valve.
+An electric water pump supplies coolant flow to heat the passenger compartment and cool the engine and transmission.

 What's the End Result?